jtpio/ngj16/README.md

 # L3-AK

-**L3-AK** is a chat-based game currently developed for the Telegram platform.
+**L3-AK** is a chat-based game developed for the Telegram platform.

 The game was made at the **Nordic Game Jam 2016** in Copenhagen.